StanleyNeoh/introduction_to_ml/README.md

-# PyTorch Training
+# Introduction to ML

-This repository is a compilation of PyTorch training scripts for various tasks as I learn the basics of PyTorch.
+This repository is a compilation of PyTorch training scripts for various tasks as I learn the basics of machine learning

 I am referencing the following courses on Coursera:
 * [Introduction to Machine Learning by Duke University](https://www.coursera.org/learn/machine-learning-duke)